miyamot0/aac-pwa/scripts/README.pre.md

 -   0.0.5: Introduce functionality for documentation
 -   0.0.6: Documentation and settings adjustment
 -   0.0.7: Add in audio recording functionality
+-   0.0.8: Add in audio playback functionality and iOS support

 ## Program Features